ew42/bitforums/README.md

 Bad signal to noise:
     Organize posts into conversations.
-    Conversations are invite-only discussion forums that anyone can create.
+    Forums are invite-only discussion forums that anyone can create.
     The point is for these to be high-quality written discussions are made up of individual posts.
     Posts can be standalone or replies to others.
 I'm thinking that a graph structure might be useful here.
     Incorporate some sort of upvote/downvote system.
 Posts with higher scores should have larger nodes in the graph model.